mjmann983/mdsc-homepage/content/authors/galas/_index.md

 weight: 3.0
 ---

 Evelina is in the MS teacher education program with a concentration on professional internship and a specialization in science eduction at UTK.
 She graduated from UTC with a BS in biology-preprofessional with minors in psychology and chemistry.
-Evelina's future goals are to unlock the world of biology to young students while incorperating real-world scenarios into the classroom like introducing data science through research articles.
+Evelina's future goals are to unlock the world of science to young students while incorperating real-world scenarios into the classroom like introducing data science through research articles.

 <br>
 <br>